 Currently, most prominent celebrities, politicians and athletes from all over the world are active on Instagram and make use of it to interact with their fans globally.
 So, what makes these high profile entities distinguish themselves over social media?
-The answer is simple: It’s the blue tick that appears next to the name or handle of a person on their profile page.
+The answer is simple: it’s the blue tick that appears next to the name or handle of a person on their profile page.
 This tick ensures that you get the privilege to appear on top of searches and yield even more influence on Instagram.
 This is why how to get verified on Instagram is a popular subject of conversation amongst influencers.

-Facebook has had verified accounts for sometime, but never really publicized how one can apply for verification.
+Facebook has had verified accounts for some time, but never really publicized how one can apply for verification.
 The traditional thought process from the social network’s point of view is that verification is not something that you ask for but it is something provided to you based on your celebrity status.
 That being said, Facebook does have an application process hidden in their application / website.
 It was a friend who had experience who literally said, “Neal, why don’t you apply to get verified on Facebook?” and pointed me to a menu which allowed me to apply to get verified.
-I remember the application process asked for my personal website URL as well as I believe information on works that I had published, as I was applying as an author.
+I remember the application process asked for my personal website URL, as well as, I believe, information on works that I had published, as I was applying as an author.
 Shortly thereafter I received verification.

 How Twitter Democratized Verification

 bviously, not everyone can get verified, because that is the whole point: verification is usually reserved for celebrities, so there is no doubt that you are engaging with the “real” entity.
 Even Instagram themselves say, at the top of the Request Verification screen that I will discuss below:

 A verified badge is a check that appears next to an Instagram account’s name to indicate that the authentic presence of a notable public figure, celebrity, global brand, or entity it represents.